 3. Honor Important Heritage Months: One of our Favorite Virtual DEI Activities

-Or, if you want to honor and understand Juneteenth, this highly rated Juneteenth experience will “wow” your team.
+Or, if you want to honor and understand Juneteenth, this highly rated Juneteenth experience (preview video below) will “wow” your team.
 With live-streaming guides in Austin, TX and Hampton, VA, this powerful event shares the roots and story of Juneteenth and Emancipation.
 Employee engagement is at a high with this fast-paced, educational event!

 4. Start a DEI Book Club